Brick Court Chambers

 2011: Bar Professional Training Course, Kaplan College (Very Competent) completed under the Inner Temple’s Princess Royal Scholarship (one of the most prestigious academic scholarships awarded by the Inn)

-2010: LLB in Law with German Law, University College London (First Class Honours)
+2010: LLB in Law with German Law, University College London (First Class Honours).
+Various academic prizes and scholarships.

 2008 – 2009: Certificate in Rechtswissenschaft (Law), Ludwig-Maximilians Universität München (Equivalent to First Class Honours)